lucapette/web/main/content/writing/the-books-i-read-in-2023.md

 Every now and then I come across a book that I don't understand at all.
 I can't connect to it in any way.
 This was one such book.
-I managed to read it in one day because it's very short but I found it painless nonetheless
+I managed to read it in one day because it's very short but I found it painful nonetheless.

 {{</ book >}}